Faculty Senate Constitution

 V. Meetings and Reports

-- All Senate meetings, except those where the Senate is acting as the Professional Standards and Relations Committee, shall be open to all faculty members and student association representatives.
-Notices of Senate meetings must be posted.
+- All Senate meetings, except those where the Senate is acting as the Professional Standards and Relations Committee, shall be open to all faculty members, student association representatives, and the public following Subchapter G, Chapter 51, Texas Education Code, Section 51.3522 (j)-(o).

 - A quorum for the Faculty Senate shall constitute a majority (50% +1) of the membership.

-- Minutes and reports of the Senate shall be distributed to all full-time faculty members
+- Minutes and reports of the Faculty Senate shall be distributed to all full-time faculty members.

 VI.
 Votes and Amendments